 Cheesemans' Ecology Safaris

-– during your flights and transportation while traveling to/from your destination, and
+- Wear a high-quality mask in poorly ventilated indoor areas during your flights and transportation while traveling to/from your destination.

-- Purchase travel insurance that covers you for any COVID-related costs should you test positive before, on arrival, or before returning home.
+- Purchase travel insurance that covers you for any COVID-related costs should you contract COVID before or during your trip.
 See our Travel Insurance webpage for more information.

 Country Entry Requirements

 Though there are currently no specific rules for testing, vaccination, or isolation & quarantine, requirements can change at any time.
 Please check requirements well ahead of your departure and also directly beforehand.
 We’ve found these sites handy, although the nuances of each country’s requirements are less frequently updated: